 Ideas and the ability to solve problems for companies and campaigns are more important than traditional art skills.
-It is one of the biggest growth areas in the Creative Industries and covers all sorts of areas from animation, branding and advertising to fashion promotion and layout.
-It is the commercial aspect of Graphic Design which makes it so exciting.
+It is one of the biggest growth areas in the Creative Industries.
+All sorts of areas are covered from animation, branding and advertising to fashion promotion and layout.
+It is the commercial aspect of which makes this course so exciting.

-Students complete project-based assignments which develop thinking and communication skills and the ability to solve problems.
-There are lots of opportunities to learn new skills working by hand, with tutorials in painting, printing and illustration.
-There is plenty of time to develop digital skills too with web, layout, film and motion graphics and packaging workshops.
+Students complete project-based assignments which develop thinking and communication skills as well as the ability to solve problems.
+Graphic Design A Level provides lots of opportunities to learn new skills working by hand, with tutorials in painting, printing and illustration.
+Similarly, there is plenty of time to develop digital skills too with web, layout, film and motion graphics and packaging workshops.

-Many of our students go on to study a BA (Hons) Graphic Design course here at Carmel, or at other universities across the country.
+Many of our students go on to study a BA (Hons) Graphic Design A Level course here at Carmel, or at other universities across the country.
 Some students also take up places on Carmel’s UAL Foundation Diploma.
 Our former students have gone on to do amazing things with many working in the industry at places like VOGUE, GQ, Net a Porter, Naked and Rapier.
-Students have gone on to work in areas such as Architecture, Advertising, Branding, Events Promotion, Animation, Magazine and App Design, and Illustration.
+Students have gone on to work in a variety of areas for example;

 Any Art & Design GCSE Grade 4 or a Technology GCSE Grade 4 including Resistant Materials, Product Design, Graphics Products, Textiles or equivalent.
-If you haven’t studied Art, no problem, just come and speak to one of the tutors.
+However, if you haven’t studied Art, no problem, just come and speak to one of the tutors.